raspberrypilearning/rpf-project-creation-process/en/step_1.md

 ### Access Visual Studio (VS) Code
 - Download the VS Code desktop app via Kandji
-- No login details are required just open the app and you're ready to start using it
+- No login details are required just open the app and it's ready to use

 ![VS Code Desktop App](images/VS_Code.png)